EmilyRose2001/GEN811_Final_Project/README.md

 The sequences from the two unidentified bacterial organisms were provided by Kaleb Ducharme, a TA at the University of New Hampshire.
 They were sequenced using Sanger sequencing and Illumina.
 Using the university's supercomputer RON and multiple tools, the genomes were assembled.
 ### Tools
 #### FastQC
 The purpose of using FastQC was to take a look at the read quality of the sequences.
-FastQC outputs an HTML and zip file for each sequence it is given.
+FastQC outputs an HTML and a zip file for each given sequence.
 There are multiple read quality components in a FastQC HTML file; basic statistics, per base sequence quality, per tile sequence quality, per sequence quality scores, per base sequence content, per sequence GC content, per base N content, sequence length distribution, sequence duplication levels, overrepresented sequences, and adapter content.
 This HTML file was downloaded from RON to examine the FastQC findings.
 #### Trimmomatic
 Trimmomatic is a tool that removes low-quality reads and adapter content from the sequence.
 A wrapper script for trimmomatic, created by Joseph Sevigny, was used in this project.
 The script takes two arguments: the forward read and the reverse read.
 The output is a directory called 'trimmed-reads' containing trimmed forward, reverse, unpaired forward, and unpaired reverse gzipped reads.
 FastQC is then performed on the trimmed reads to compare the quality results to the raw reads.
 #### SPAdes